 All are very beautiful, a valuable gemstone known for its distinctive colors and historical importance.

-While the majority of my collection consists of Burmese jade, I also own several beautiful pieces of Hetian, Tianshan, and Guatemalan jade.
+While the majority of my collection consists of Myanmar Burmese Jadeite, I also own several beautiful pieces of Hetian, Tianshan, and Guatemalan jade.
 Each type has its own distinct color, character, and unique beauty that I truly appreciate.

 Additionally, jade can be further classified into Type A (untreated), Type B (bleached and impregnated), and Type C (bleached, impregnated, and dyed).
 Nephrite is the more common type, while jadeite is generally considered more rare and valuable, especially the vibrant green varieties like Imperial Jade.

-I only own and sell Type A (untreated) as this is the purest and natural form of jade and is the healthiest for your body.
-I do not recommend wearing treated jade.
+Please Note: I only own and sell Type A (untreated) as this is the purest and natural form of jade and is the healthiest for your body.
+I do not recommend wearing jade treated with chemicals such as polymers and/or color gels.

-Visit our online gift shop and filter for Jade: Shop ALL
+Visit our online gift shop and filter for Jade: Shop Jade

 I have a deep appreciation for jade, recognizing its cultural significance as a symbol of good luck, health, and protection.
 Growing up, I saw my elders, including my mother, adorned with various jade pieces.
 She cherished a burma jade Guan Yin necklace and a full round jade bangle, both of which she wore regularly, along with other jade items she collected over time.
 After her passing, I am grateful she has left a jade Guan Yin Quan Âm necklace for my daughter.
 Jadeite’s beauty and meaning resonate with me, and I find great joy in feeling and touching jade.